usnistgov/ARIAC/wiki/competition_specifications.md

 1. **Depth camera**: provides a point cloud of sensed distances.
 1. **Cognex logical camera**: provides information about the pose and type of all models within its field of view.
+  * **Note**: The range of the logical camera has been increased to cover 4 bins at a time (instead of 1 bin previously).
+With this new range, 2 logical cameras should be sufficient to cover the surface of a shelf.
 1. Proximity: detects the range to an object.

-Sensors can be placed in any free space in the workcell, they do not need to be mounted so that they are touching the conveyor belt/support frame of the storage bin.
+* Sensors can be placed in any free space in the workcell, they do not need to be mounted so that they are touching the conveyor belt/support frame of the storage bin.
-Sensors must be used in a realistic manner and must not exploit any simulation technicalities such as the logical camera seeing through obstructions.
+* Sensors must be used in a realistic manner and must not exploit any simulation technicalities such as the logical camera seeing through obstructions.

-For the details about how to configure the sensor locations, see the [Configuration Specifications](configuration_spec.md).
+* For the details about how to configure the sensor locations, see the [Configuration Specifications](configuration_spec.md).

 # Order